ess-dmsc/streaming-data-types/README.md

    format in this README.

+## Naming

-Naming:  Please prefix your schema files in this repository with your chosen schema id so that we can easily avoid id collisions.
+Please prefix your schema files in this repository with your chosen schema id so that we can easily avoid id collisions.